Stars of Science, the Qatar Foundation TV edutainment initiative, gives Arab women the chance to pursue their ambitions in scientific excellence

 To view the Multimedia News Release, please click: https://www.multivu.com/players/uk/8952551-stars-of-science-the-qatar-foundation-tv-edutainment-initiative/

-According to Dr. Buthaina Al Ansari, accomplished Qatari businesswoman and jury member on Stars of Science season 13, these high rates of Arab women in the STEM fields underline their long-standing commitment to the region's development.
+According to Dr. Buthaina Al Ansari, Strategic planning and Human Development Expert and jury member on Stars of Science season 13, these high rates of Arab women in the STEM fields underline their long-standing commitment to the region's development.
 "Many of us are now encouraged to pursue our scientific aspirations, but our drive to improve the lives of those around us and add to the region's wealth of knowledge have always been present," she said.

 Engineer Sylia Khecheni, a Stars of Science alumna, is currently an Applied Research Project Manager at Ibtechar in Qatar after having worked as an R&D manager at Algerie Telecom.
 Sylia noted that women face multiple obstacles when it comes to finding work in these industries.